 The Ugandan government now requires schools to have a program to teach students practical skills that can be used to generate income.
 Industrial skills like welding, building or laying concrete are what they are envisioning.
-Setting this up is quite difficult financially for a school like Kingsway, which has very limited budget for classrooms, equipment and supplies each year.
+Setting courses up is quite a challenge for Kingsway, which has limited budget for equipment and supplies each year.

-One program that more feasible for them is tailoring.
-Towards this end, we recently shared that Kingsway needed manual sewing machines, ones that worked without electricity, by foot pedals.
-Kingsway now has 36 sewing machines, which will help meet that need.
-But their 100 students could certainly use more opportunities than just sewing.
+One program that Kingsway is beginning this year is tailoring.
+Towards this end, we recently shared that Kingsway needed manual sewing machines, ones that work without electricity, by foot pedals.
+Kingsway recently bought 36 sewing machines which will help meet that need.
+Their hundred-plus students could certainly use more opportunities than just sewing, though.

 Manual Knitting Machines

-We are also excited about another possibility, that Kingsway could receive a gift of manual knitting machines so that they could also have a program in machine knitting.
+We are excited about an additional possibility, that Kingsway could receive a gift of several manual knitting machines so that they could also have a program in machine knitting.

-Hand knitting is slow, but machines can speed up the process immensely, and manual ones don’t require electricity.
-Knitting machines are quite expensive to buy new, but a friend of Kingsway has some she’s been wishing to donate to the school for years now.
+Hand knitting is slow, but machines can speed up the process immensely and produce professional-quality results.
+In addition, manual knitting machines don’t require electricity.
+They are expensive to buy new, but a friend of Kingsway has some she’s been wishing to donate to the school for years now.

 ![]() |